Nick Markakis retires after 15 years with Braves, Orioles - WTMJ

 Markakis twice batted .300 and had a pair of 100-RBI season with the Orioles.
 He had double-figure homers every year in Baltimore, including a career-best 23 in 2007.

-A native of suburban Atlanta, Markakis joined his hometown team as a free agent in 2015 while the team was going through a painful rebuilding process.
-After three tough years, the Braves broke through to capture the NL East title in 2018, with Markakis playing a key tole.
+A native of suburban Atlanta, Markakis joined the Braves as a free agent in 2015 while the team was going through a major overhaul.
+After three straight 90-loss seasons, the Braves broke through to capture the NL East title in 2018, with Markakis playing a key role.

 “He brought exactly what we were looking for,” Snitker said.
 “The stability, the professionalism.
 He was accountable to everybody.
 He went through some tough times here.
 He’s to be commended for that.”